 Rethink the Drink

-Reducing the use of plastic water bottles in local schools
+Reducing single-use plastic water bottles in local schools

-"Rethink the Drink" is a CEC program to reduce plastic water bottle usage at local schools.
-The project is funded primarily by the Orfalea Foundations and in partnership with their School Food Initiative.
+"Rethink the Drink" is a CEC program to reduce single-use plastic water bottle usage at area schools.
+The project is funded primarily by the Orfalea Foundations, in partnership with their School Food Initiative.

 Water bottle production is very energy intensive.